 I have tried in several companies in the past to see if we couldn’t raise the level of sales judgement.
 We did it very situationally using case studies and scenarios sourced from the salesforce and clients.
 What happened is we would drop somebody into a scenario to see what they would do, then give them feedback and repeat the scenario.
 It takes a lot of discussion, coaching, and analysis, but eventually you start to see people get into better patterns.

-It’s hard to get purposeful judgement into an unconscious competence place in the brain, but you can teach people to think about being present, and consider whether they are interpreting customers correctly.
+It’s hard to get purposeful judgement into an unconscious competency place in the brain, but you can teach people to think about being present, and consider whether they are interpreting customers correctly.

 You can also teach reps techniques like going away and coming back, the same way as they would to overcome a concern.
 You understand, empathize and categorize a customer concern, then you go away to formulate a response.
-You can do the same thing with Selling Judgement.
+You can do the same thing with the Selling Judgement™ score.

 Most people in sales training are teaching people what to do, and how to do it.
 But they don’t teach people to understand WHY they are doing each of the steps in the sales process.